Credit card: Costs to merchants

 Merchants are charged several fees for accepting credit cards.
-The merchant is usually charged a commission of around 0.5 to 4 percent of the value of each transaction paid for by credit card.
+The merchant is usually charged a commission of 0.5–4.0% of the value of each transaction paid by credit card.
 The merchant may also pay a variable charge, called a merchant discount rate, for each transaction.
-In some instances of very low-value transactions, use of credit cards will significantly reduce the profit margin or cause the merchant to lose money on the transaction.
+In some instances of very low-value transactions, the use of credit cards significantly reduces the profit margin or causes the merchant to lose money on the transaction.
 Merchants with very low average transaction prices or very high average transaction prices are more averse to accepting credit cards.
 In some cases, merchants may charge users a "credit card supplement" (or surcharge), either a fixed amount or a percentage, for payment by credit card.
-This practice was prohibited by most credit card contracts in the United States until 2013 when a major settlement between merchants and credit card companies allowed merchants to levy surcharges.
-Most retailers have not started using credit card surcharges, however, for fear of losing customers.
+This practice was prohibited by most credit card contracts in the US until 2013, when a major settlement between merchants and credit card companies allowed merchants to levy surcharges.
+Most retailers have not started levying these surcharges, however, for fear of losing customers.

-Merchants in the United States have been fighting what they consider to be unfairly high fees charged by credit card companies in a series of lawsuits that started in 2005.
-Merchants charged that the two main credit card processing companies, MasterCard and Visa, used their monopoly power to levy excessive fees in a class-action lawsuit involving the National Retail Federation and major retailers such as Wal-Mart.
-In December 2013, a federal judge approved a $5.7 billion settlement in the case that offered payouts to merchants who had paid credit card fees, the largest antitrust settlement in U.S. history.
-Some large retailers, such as Wal-Mart and Amazon, chose to not participate in this settlement, however, and have continued their legal fight against the credit card companies.
+In a series of lawsuits that began in 2005, merchants in the US have been fighting what they consider to be unfairly high fees charged by credit card companies.
+Merchants alleged that the two main credit card processing companies, MasterCard and Visa, used their monopoly power to levy excessive fees in a class-action lawsuit involving the National Retail Federation and major retailers such as Wal-Mart.
+In December 2013, a federal judge approved a $5.7 billion settlement in this case, which offered payouts to merchants who had paid credit card fees—the largest antitrust settlement in US history.
+Some large retailers, such as Wal-Mart and Amazon, did not participate in this settlement, however, and have continued their legal fight against the credit card companies.

-In April 2015 the EU imposed a cap on the interchange fee to 0.3% on consumer credit cards, and 0.2% on debit cards.
+In April 2015, the EU imposed an interchange fee cap of 0.3% for consumer credit cards and 0.2% for debit cards.

-Merchants must also lease or purchase processing equipment, although some processors provide this equipment free of charge.
-Merchants must also satisfy data security compliance standards which are highly technical and complicated.
-In many cases, there is a delay of several days before funds are deposited into a merchant's bank account.
-Because credit card fee structures are very complicated, smaller merchants are at a disadvantage to analyze and predict fees.
+Merchants must also lease or purchase processing equipment, although some payment processors provide this equipment free of charge.
+In addition, merchants must satisfy data-security compliance standards that are highly technical and complex.
+In many cases, a delay of several days occurs before funds are deposited into a merchant's bank account.
+Because credit-card fee structures are complicated, smaller merchants are at a disadvantage in analyzing and predicting fees.

 Finally, merchants assume the risk of chargebacks by consumers.